DomasM/Topas4Info/_pages/03_changelog.md

 ### New

-1.(C) Add 'Shift Selection' button to motor position in calibration
+1. (C) Add 'Shift Selection' button to motor position in calibration

 ## 1.131.0 (2021-10-26)(beta),  (2021-11-05)(public)

 ### Fixed
-1.(C) Secondary shutters are displayed incorrectly if they are closed for safety reasons 1.(C) Warn user if they try to set output for LightComposer device using WinTopas4 1.(C) Can't upload firmware for Eth motor board via Tools>Manage Eth motor boards if kleja is unreachable
+1. (C) Secondary shutters are displayed incorrectly if they are closed for safety reasons
+1. (C) Warn user if they try to set output for LightComposer device using WinTopas4
+1. (C) Can't upload firmware for Eth motor board via Tools>Manage Eth motor boards if kleja is unreachable

 ### New

-1.(C) Add interlock status to Tools>Manage Eth motor boards 1.(C) Prevent 'Reset in progress' message from dissapearing for a brief period of time when each motor ends reseting
+1. (C) Add interlock status to Tools>Manage Eth motor boards
+1. (C) Prevent 'Reset in progress' message from dissapearing for a brief period of time when each motor ends reseting

 ## 1.129.0 (2021-10-15)(beta)

 ### New
-1.(S) Add software shutter sharing between devices for Twins
+1. (S) Add software shutter sharing between devices for Twins

 ## 1.128.5 (2021-09-15)(beta), (2021-10-07)(public)

 ### Changed
-1.(S) Increase max homing duration for PI delay lines to 10 seconds (was 5)
+1. (S) Increase max homing duration for PI delay lines to 10 seconds (was 5)

 ## 1.128.4 (2021-08-31)(beta), (2021-09-13)(public)

 ### Fixed
-1.(S) Hotfix for 1.128.2  - do not send 'RESET_TEMP_AND_HUMIDITY' commands to Eth motor boards with 6 motors
+1. (S) Hotfix for 1.128.2  - do not send 'RESET_TEMP_AND_HUMIDITY' commands to Eth motor boards with 6 motors

 ### New
-1.(S) Track interlock flag events for Eth motor bord with main shutter
+1. (S) Track interlock flag events for Eth motor bord with main shutter

 ## 1.128.3 (2021-08-27)(beta)

 ### Fixed
-1.(C) Fix false positive 'Simplify' option for motor position curve
+1. (C) Fix false positive 'Simplify' option for motor position curve

 ### Changed
-1.(C) Change forbidden ranges generation logic for optical curves that contain positions equal to named motor positions
+1. (C) Change forbidden ranges generation logic for optical curves that contain positions equal to named motor positions

 ## 1.128.2 (2021-08-26)(beta)

 ### Changed

-1.(C) Add 'Help' button to top bar, it leads to How-Tos videos 1.(S) Temperature/Humidity sensors connected to Eth motor boards are now reseted on server startup and board debug tool launch
+1. (C) Add 'Help' button to top bar, it leads to How-Tos videos
+1. (S) Temperature/Humidity sensors connected to Eth motor boards are now reseted on server startup and board debug tool launch
-1.(S) List of devices that are allowed to use 10.1.1.0-2 Eth motor boards shortened
+1. (S) List of devices that are allowed to use 10.1.1.0-2 Eth motor boards shortened